 – Place all ingredients in a small pot and simmer on low heat for approximately 15-20 minutes.
 Stir occasionally to prevent sticking / burning, and don’t forget to remove the leaf!

-Finally, after everything has been prepared, we carefully added the veggies and tofu to the coconut sauce.
-Using a slotted ladle we spread the mixture over the dough, leaving borders around the edges for a crust.
-There was quite a bit of coconut sauce left and it was too tasty to pour down the sink, so we saved it for dipping our crust into.
+Finally, after everything has been prepared, I carefully added the veggies and tofu to the coconut sauce.
+Using a slotted ladle I spread the mixture over the dough, leaving borders around the edges for a crust.
+There was quite a bit of coconut sauce left and it was too tasty to pour down the drain, so I saved it for dipping our crust into.

 Both pizzas were then topped with the cilantro and peanuts reserved for garnishing.
-Placed on the middle rack, we baked them at 375 for approximately 20 minutes, or until delicious.
+Placed on the middle rack and baked at 375 for approximately 20 minutes, or until delicious.

 If you eat like me, this will serve 8.
-If you eat like my husband, it will serve 4 🙂
+If you eat like my partner, it will serve 4. 🙂

 It sounds even more overwhelming all typed out, but you can easily do many things the day before to cut back on the work.
 Tofu can be marinated overnight, veggies chopped ahead of time.
 Even the sauce keeps really well refrigerated in a tight container.

-I’m not sure how often we’ll have the energy to make this, but it’s a definite keeper.
+I’m not sure how often I’ll have the energy to make this, but it’s a definite keeper.
 And heck, the coconut sauce alone is worth keeping on reserve in the refrigerator for pouring over rice and veggies.
-Yum!
+Yoooooom!